We break down the Oakley Flak Jacket, Flak 2.0 and Half Jacket 2.0 and explain the frame and lens differences so you know what you’re buying!

 Oakley Flak Jacket vs. Half Jacket vs. Flak 2.0

-The Beta is the smallest of all the frames, suited for small to medium size heads.
-It also contains less Unobtanium as mentioned above then the others.
-While obviously the XL frames will be best suited for those with larger heads.
+The Beta is the smallest of all the frames, suited for small to medium-size heads.
+It also contains less Unobtainium, as mentioned above, than the others.
+While obviously, the XL frames will be best suited for those with larger heads.

-Overall, you can’t go wrong with any of these frames, the main deciding factor will likely be the look of the frame
+Overall, you can’t go wrong with any of these frames, the main deciding factor will be the look of the frame.

 |Half Jacket 2.0||Flak Jacket||Flak 2.0||Flak Draft||Flak Beta|